 We then compare the performance of multiple models on data from all 74 neurons in this recording (Fig. 4D).
 We assess four dynamic models: (1) dynamic CMP, with 5 knots for Xt and 3 knots for Gt, denoted as dCMP-(5,3); (2) dynamic CMP with Gt=1, dCMP-(5,1); (3) dynamic CMP with constant νt, dCMP-(5)-ν (fit by coordinate descent) and (4) a dynamic Poisson model, dPoi-(5).
 Additionally, we assess three static models: (1) static CMP, sCMP-(5,3); (2) static CMP with Gt=1, sCMP-(5,1) and (3) static Poisson, sPoi-(5).
 The held-out log-likelihoods relative to a homogeneous static Poisson model show that the CMP-based models, both dynamic and static, outperform the Poisson-based models (Fig. 4D).
 The dynamic models perform slightly better than the corresponding static models, on average.
 The best performance on test data comes from modeling nonstationarity and stimulus-dependence with the full dynamic CMP model dCMP-(5,3).
-However, the benefit of adding nonstationary dispersion parameter (dCMP-(5)-ν vs. dCMP-(5,1)) and of adding stimulus-dependent dispersion parameter (dCMP-(5,1) vs dCMP-(5,3)) tend to be small for these data.
+However, the benefit of adding nonstationary shape parameter (dCMP-(5)-ν vs. dCMP-(5,1)) and of adding stimulus-dependent shape parameter (dCMP-(5,1) vs dCMP-(5,3)) tend to be small for these data.